SebastianKeller/Zeitfresser/README.md

 # Zeitfresser
-A tool to track where all your time is spend
+A tool to track where all your time is spent